 - Engage in the exchange of virtual currency for real and digital money;

 - Create and offer virtual wallets to hold ICOs.

-Operators must operate cleanly and transparently.
-Their work is monitored by the Financial Crimes Investigation Unit - FIU.
+Operators must operate with integrity and transparance.
+Their work is monitored by the Financial Crimes Investigation Unit, FIU.

 Cryptocurrency license: how to get one

 To apply for a cryptolicense in Lithuania 2021, you must create a limited liability company (UAB).
 The minimum amount of the authorized capital is 2.5 thousand euros.
 Travel to Lithuania is not required.
 We can help you register a company remotely.
 Registration usually takes 10 business days.

 Minimum requirement for the company structure is 1 person (non-resident is acceptable).
 S/he can simultaneously hold three mandatory positions - a shareholder, director and anti-money laundering compliance officer.
 The latter position requires experience and a certificate of authorization.

 To get a license, you have to pay a registration fee and open a bank account.
 It is mandatory to provide the following:

 - Address of physical office in Lithuania and virtual office;

 - Detailed information about the actual beneficiary;